NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 For brevity, the main PDF text has been removed before publishing.

 ## Example Output

 The following is example of a table outputted in by the `create_output.py` script.
-The columns mean the following: <br>
+The columns mean the following:

 - Ref – Unique compliant reference
 - Date – Date of complaint
 - Bank – Financial Institutions which the complaint was made against